-This document lists the quotas and limits that apply to Dataplex.
+This document lists the quotas that apply to Dataplex.

 - Monitors your use or consumption of Google Cloud products and services.